awsdocs/amazon-s3-developer-guide/doc_source/storage-inventory.md

 }
 ```

 The `symlink.txt` file is an Apache Hive\-compatible manifest file that allows Hive to automatically discover inventory files and their associated data files\.
-The Hive\-compatible manifest works with any Hive\-compatible service, including Athena, AWS Glue, and Amazon Redshift Spectrum\.
+The Hive\-compatible manifest works with the Hive\-compatible services Athena and Amazon Redshift Spectrum\.
 It also works with Hive\-compatible applications, including [Presto](https://prestodb.io/), [Apache Hive](https://hive.apache.org/), [Apache Spark](https://databricks.com/spark/about/), and many others\.

+**Important**
+The `symlink.txt` Apache Hive\-compatible manifest file does not currently work with AWS Glue\.
+The ORC format inventory files do not work with [Apache Hive](https://hive.apache.org/) and [Apache Spark](https://databricks.com/spark/about/)\.

 ## How Do I Know When an Inventory Is Complete?<a name="storage-inventory-notification"></a>